-Get discrete solutions and generate immediate information through SQL queries, or create custom CoSort SortCL programs to filter, join, standardize, and report from disparate DB and flat file sources.
-Define new schemas, master data values, format masks (composite data types), and custom report targets in multiple SortCL outputs simultaneously.
+Get discrete solutions and generate immediate information through SQL queries, or create custom CoSort SortCL programs to filter, join, standardize, mask, and report from disparate DB and flat file sources.
+Define new schemas, master data values, format masks (composite data types), and custom rtest data and report targets in multiple SortCL outputs simultaneously.
 Send results to the console or temporary tables for unstored what-if analyses.

 IRI's data federation approach also supports:

 - easy table and file data discovery, with automatic metadata creation

 - an agile query environment allowing what-if analyses and reiteration

 - fast results from tactical scripting and big data movement power